Aug 09, 2017

 1) What is online CAT?
 What is the difference between CBT & IBT?

 COMMON ADMISSION TEST (CAT) is a computer-based test (CBT) and not an Internet-based test (IBT).
-Instead of reading the questions in a paper booklet and darkening the ovals on the answer-sheet, a candidate will read the questions on a computer terminal and choose an answer by clicking on the correct option.
+Instead of reading the questions in a paper booklet and darkening the ovals on the answer-sheet, a candidate will read the questions on a computer and choose an answer by clicking on the correct option.

 2) How is CAT administered?